Nonparametric estimation of the dynamic range of music signals

-The MeSDR has a nice practical interpretation.
+The numerical interpretation of MeSDR is straightforward.
+Note that for waves scaled onto [-1,1] it is easy to see that our statistic is expressed in dBFS.
+If the wave is not scaled onto [-1,1], it suffices to add $20\log_{10}$( maximum absolute observed sample), and this will correct for the existence of headroom.
 Suppose MeSDR=20, this means that 50\% of the stochastic sound power is at least 10dBFS below the maximum instantaneous power.
-Hence large values of MeSDR indicates large dynamic swings.
-There are several advantages of such a measure.
-The DRs statistic is based on mean values which will be pushed toward the peak power it wants to compare.
-Contrary to what happens to DRs, the MeSDR is less influenced by the peaks.
-It can be argued that the SSW not only catches transients and non-periodic smooth components.
-In fact, it's likely the it fits noise, mainly quantization noise.
+Large values of MeSDR indicate large dynamic swings.
+Furthermore, it can be argued that the SSW not only catches transients and non-periodic smooth components.
+In fact, it's likely that it fits noise, mainly quantization noise.
 This is certainly true, but quantization noise operates at extremely low levels and its power is constant over time.
 Moreover, since it is likely that digital operations producing DR compression (compressors, limiters, equalizers, etc.) increase the quantization noise (in theory this is not serially correlated), this would reflect in a decrease of MeSDR, so we should be able to detect DR compression better than classical DRs-like measures. \\